Aracthor/super_zappy/graphic/java/README.md

 If you succeed to display an island with it, I suggest you to use and abuse of *rebuild* server command to see many islands.
 This is definitly the funnest part of this project, because players gameplay is incomplete.

-Once you launched it, see you on the AI client (the javascript one) readme to the last - and incomplete - part.
+Once you launched it, see you on the [AI client readme](../../AI/javascript/README.md) for the last - and incomplete - part.